-Through my years of DEI consulting, coaching and training, I’ve discovered that when leaders in corporate America understand how to bridge difference and lead equitably and inclusively during their workday, it finds its way into every facet of their life!
+Through many years of DEI consulting, coaching, and training I’ve discovered that when leaders in corporate America understand how to bridge differences and lead equitably and inclusively during their workday, it finds its way into every facet of their life.

-Most of my work comes down to meeting with corporate leaders where they are.
-The majority of companies have had DEI programs in place for years, but for many, this is the first time they’re really addressing how their corporate culture is affecting not only the success of their employees, but the success of their company.
+Most of my work comes down to meeting corporate leaders where they are.
+The majority of companies have had DEI programs in place for years.
+But for many, this is the first time they’re really addressing how their corporate culture is affecting not only the success of their employees, but the success of their company.
 Both my professional and academic experiences have found that affecting change includes these three steps.

 Allyship is one's lifelong commitment to learning, reflecting on, and activating their power and privilege to transform oppressive systems, empower voices, and center the lived experiences of marginalized people for the realization of equision.